 - Large clusters (100+ nodes)

-- Multiple storage types needed — Block AND object AND filesystem
+- Multiple storage types needed, block AND object AND filesystem from one system

-- Performance critical — Need to tune for specific workloads
+- Performance critical and you need to tune for specific workloads

-- Dedicated storage team — People who can learn and operate Ceph
+- Dedicated storage team, people who can learn Ceph and operate it well

 # Rook-Ceph with erasure coding